tldr-pages/tldr/contributing-guides/style-guide.md

 > [!NOTE]
 > In cases where the character isn't present in the translated word, you can highlight the option before/next to the equivalent word or you can add the English work beside the translation inside a bracket.
 For example, `E[x]tract` in English maybe translated into `[x] ekstrak` or `ekstrak [x]` or `ekstrak (E[x]tract)` in Indonesian.

+- Optionally, mnemonics and their enclosed terms can be separated with brackets from the rest of the description (i.e. `([a]ll)`) in translations and specific pages to provide additional context or mention a word not present in the description.

 ## Placeholder syntax

 User-provided values should use the `{{placeholder}}` syntax